matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - When in the stream this action happened. (to correctly display local echo) What data flows does it address:
  - Chat Screen: Send a Message
+E2E Notes:
+ - For signing: You send the original message to the HS and it will return the full event JSON which will be sent.
+This full event is then signed and sent to the HS again to send the message.

 Sessions
 --------